kentbull/rvn-agendas/agenda-suggestions/2021-03-12-suggested-agenda.md

 1. Status on P003 (currently an issue here: https://github.com/RavencoinFoundation/ravencoinfoundation.github.io/issues)
 1. Status on P004 (currently an issue here: https://github.com/RavencoinFoundation/ravencoinfoundation.github.io/issues)
 1. A fully flushed docs for ravencoin would be great, started converting the filecoin docs one.
 Help is appreciated as there are only so many minutes in the day (https://github.com/corviato1/ravencoin-docs)
-1. Why are restricted assets limited to ten, and can the number be increased for better utilization of the network?
+1. For restricted assets; why are they limited to ten, and can the number be increased for better utilization of the network?
 1. Add your item here!
 Send a PR